How to Deep Clone Objects in JavaScript Effectively

 console.log(original.b.c); // 2 (original is unaffected)

-2. Deep cloning is the process of creating a new object that is a copy of an existing object, including all nested objects and properties.
+2. The technique of making a new object that is an exact replica of an existing object, complete with all nested objects and properties, is known as deep cloning.

-3. Why is JSON.parse(JSON.stringify()) not always suitable for deep cloning?
+3. Why is deep cloning not always a good fit for JSON.parse(JSON.stringify())?

-7. How can I handle circular references when deep cloning?
+7. How do I deal with circular references when cloning deeply?

-9. What are the performance considerations for deep cloning?
+9. What performance factors apply to deep cloning?

 JavaScript Object Cloning Techniques